Key Takeaways:

 How Do Bitcoin ETFs Affect BTC Price?

 The introduction of Bitcoin ETFs has the potential to impact the price of Bitcoin in various ways.
 Increased demand from institutional investors and broader market participation through ETFs can potentially drive Bitcoin’s price upward.
 Additionally, the liquidity provided by ETFs could enhance market efficiency and reduce price volatility.
+According to Standard Chartered, Bitcoin Could Hit $135K by Q3, $200K by December.
+Geoff Kendrick, Head of Digital Asset Research at Standard Chartered, says that traditional halving cycle dynamics no longer apply.

 However, it is important to note that Bitcoin ETFs may also introduce new dynamics to the market.
 Large-scale buying or selling of ETF shares could indirectly influence Bitcoin’s price.
 Moreover, the arbitrage opportunities between ETF shares and the underlying asset may impact short-term price movements.